huntlylee/Thyroid-nodule/README.md

 ## License

-This tutorial and the accompanying Jupyter Notebook are provided under the [MIT License](LICENSE.txt).
+This tutorial and the accompanying Jupyter Notebook are provided under the [Apache 2.0 license](LICENSE.txt).

 ## Acknowledgments